Carfilzomib

 Carfilzomib, sold under the brand name Kyprolis, is an anti-cancer medication acting as a selective proteasome inhibitor.
 Chemically, it is a tetrapeptide epoxyketone and an analog of epoxomicin.
 It was developed by Onyx Pharmaceuticals.

-The U.S. Food and Drug Administration (FDA) approved it on 20 July 2012, for use in people with multiple myeloma who have received at least two prior therapies, including treatment with bortezomib and an immunomodulatory therapy (such as lenalidomide) and have demonstrated disease progression on or within 60 days of completion of the last therapy.
-Initial approval was based on response rate.
+The US Food and Drug Administration (FDA) approved it in July 2012.

-Data demonstrating an Overall Survival (OS) benefit was later demonstrated in the ENDEAVOR trial and approved by the FDA.
+Medical uses

-The abbreviation CFZ is common for referring to carfilzomib, but abbreviating drug names is not best practice in medicine.
+The FDA approved carfilzomib in July 2012, for use in people with multiple myeloma who have received at least two prior therapies, including treatment with bortezomib and an immunomodulatory therapy (such as lenalidomide) and have demonstrated disease progression on or within 60 days of completion of the last therapy.